angelitomg/woocommerce-offline-invoices-request/readme.txt

 This plugin allows customers to request offline invoices.
 Invoices must be generated and sent to customers by shop admin.

 == Description ==

-This plugin allows customers to request offline invoices.
-Invoices must be generated and sent to customers by shop admin.